ABET CERTIFICATION INFO

 - an ability to apply basic knowledge in fluid mechanics, dynamics, structural mechanics, material properties, hydrostatics, stochastic mechanics and energy/propulsion systems in the context of marine vehicles, and/or ocean structures; [Program: ii]

 - a familiarity and experience with instrumentation appropriate to naval architecture and marine engineering including experiment design, data collection, data analysis and formal laboratory report writing; [Program: iii]

-In Fall 2016, 58 students enrolled in the program.
-In AY16-17, 25 degrees were awarded.
+As of Winter 2021, 86 students are enrolled in the program.
+In AY20-21, 23 degrees are slated to be awarded.
 For other terms, the University Registrar publishes the number of students enrolled annually in this program, and the number of degrees granted each term by this program.

 The Naval Architecture and Marine Engineering program at the University of Michigan is accredited by the Engineering Accreditation Commission of ABET.